tensorflow/tfx/docs/guide/examplegen.md

 *   '/tmp/span-02/eval/data'

-To specifically retrieve and process data with span '1', we specify a range config in addition to the input config:
+To specifically retrieve and process data with span '1', we specify a range config in addition to the input config.
+Note that ExampleGen only supports single-span static ranges.
+Thus, for StaticRange, start_span_number must equal end_span_number.

 ```python
 from  tfx.proto import example_gen_pb2